 - 2 medium stalks celery diced

-- 1 cup low FODMAP friendly bone broth packaged or homemade
+- 1 cup chicken or vegetable broth packaged or homemade

 Instructions